 The Rickshaws of Phnom Penh

 The rickshaws - in Cambodia we call them Cyclo's - still dominate the street life of Phnom Penh.
-It is all about pure muscle manpower.
+It is all about pure muscle workforce.
 This remnant of the old ways in Asia has proven to be still a structural part of society in the now rapidly developing and changing city.

 Are Cyclo's in Phnom Penh a tourist attraction?

-Cyclo's and their role in daily life are not a tourist attraction but you can use and enjoy them.
+Cyclo's and their role in daily life are not a tourist attraction, but you can use and enjoy them.
 In the streets of Phnom Penh local house wife's or cooks buy their fresh vegetables and fish or meats in bulk and rely on this convenient and affordable way to get back home or to the workplace or restaurant.